-Our success depends upon the continued service and performance of our senior management and other key personnel, especially during the integration phase of the two premerger businesses.
-Our senior executive team is critical to the management of our business and operations, as well as to the development of our strategy, especially during the initial period following the merger.
-The loss of the services of any members of our senior executive team could delay or prevent the successful implementation of our initial growth strategy, or our initial commercialization of new applications for our systems or other products, or could otherwise adversely affect our ability to manage our company effectively and carry out our business plan.
+Our success depends upon the continued service and performance of our senior management and other key personnel.
+Our senior executive team is critical to the management of our business and operations, as well as to the development of our strategy.
+The loss of the services of any members of our senior executive team could delay or prevent the successful implementation of our growth strategy, or our commercialization of new applications for our systems or other products, or could otherwise adversely affect our ability to manage our company effectively and carry out our business plan.
 Members of our senior management team may resign at any time.
-High demand exists for senior management and other key personnel in the additive fabrication industry, and there can be no assurance that we will be able to retain such personnel.
+High demand exists for senior management and other key personnel (including scientific, technical and sales personnel) in the additive fabrication industry, and there can be no assurance that we will be able to retain such personnel.
+We experience intense competition for qualified personnel.

-Our growth and success, especially in the initial stages following the merger, will also depend on our ability to attract and retain additional highly qualified scientific, technical, sales, managerial and finance personnel.
-Our employees might experience uncertainty about their future roles with our company now that the merger has been consummated, which might adversely affect our ability to retain them.
-Each of our constituent companies experienced, and we expect to continue to experience, intense competition for qualified personnel.
 While we intend to continue to provide competitive compensation packages to attract and retain key personnel, some of our competitors for these employees have greater resources and more experience, making it difficult for us to compete successfully for key personnel.
-If we cannot attract and retain sufficiently qualified technical employees for our research and development and manufacturing operations, we may be unable to achieve the synergies expected from the merger or to develop and commercialize new products or new applications for existing products.
-Furthermore, possible shortages of key personnel, including engineers, in the regions surrounding our Minnesota, New Hampshire or Israeli facilities could require us to pay more to hire and retain key personnel, thereby increasing our costs.
+If we cannot attract and retain sufficiently qualified technical employees for our research and development and manufacturing operations, we may be unable to achieve the synergies expected from mergers and acquisitions that we may effect from time to time, or to develop and commercialize new products or new applications for existing products.
+Furthermore, possible shortages of key personnel, including engineers, in the regions surrounding our Minnesota, New York, New Hampshire or Israeli facilities could require us to pay more to hire and retain key personnel, thereby increasing our costs.

-If the market for our products and services does not grow as expected, our revenues may stagnate or decline.
+If demand for our products and services does not continue to grow as expected, our revenues may stagnate or decline.

-The marketplace for additive manufacturing is dominated by conventional methods that do not involve 3D printing technology.
-If the market does not broadly accept 3D printing as an alternative for prototype development and traditional manufacturing, or if it adopts 3D printing based on a technology other than the technologies we use, we may not be able to increase or sustain the aggregate level of sales of products and related materials and services that our two component companies enjoyed immediately prior to the merger, and our results of operations may be adversely affected as a result.
+The commercial marketplace for additive manufacturing, which was once dominated by conventional methods that do not involve 3D printing technology, has been undergoing a shift towards 3D printing.
+This is true with respect to prototype development, and to some extent, with respect to direct digital manufacturing, or DDM, as an alternative to traditional manufacturing.
+If the commercial marketplace does not continue to transform towards the broader acceptance of 3D printing and DDM as alternatives for prototype development and traditional manufacturing, or if it adopts 3D printing based on technologies other than the technologies that we use, we may not be able to increase or sustain current or future levels of sales of our products and related materials and services, and our results of operations may be adversely affected as a result.